valisoare14/Csharp-.NET_Framework-project/README.md

 # Csharp-.NET_Framework-project

-## Tehnologii utilizate:
+## Technologies Used:
-- **Limbaj de programare:** C#
+- **Programming Language:** C#
-- **Platforma de dezvoltare:** .NET Framework
+- **Development Platform:** .NET Framework
 - **GUI:** Windows Forms

-## Tema Proiectului:
+## Project Theme:
-- aplicatia vizeaza implementarea unui Bancomat ce permite adaugarea , stergere si modificarea clientilor ce-l folosesc.Clientii au posibilitatea sa adauge si sa retraga numerar din conturile personale.
+- The application aims to implement an ATM that allows adding, deleting, and modifying customers who use it.
+Customers have the ability to deposit and withdraw cash from their personal accounts.
-- aplicatia implementeaza 3 interfete grafice de utilizator reprezentate de 3 formulare Windows Forms.
+- The application implements three graphical user interfaces represented by three Windows Forms.
-- aplicatia implementeaza conceptele de Serializare si Deserializare pentru salvarea clientilor local.
+- The application incorporates the concepts of Serialization and Deserialization for saving customers locally.
-- aplicatia ofera posibilitatea vizualizarii grafice a distributiei soldurilor din Bancomat prin grafice de Piechart si Barchart.
+- The application provides the possibility to visualize the distribution of ATM balances graphically through Pie Charts and Bar Charts.

-### Clase implementate:
+### Implemented Classes:
-- Banca
+- Bank
-- Aparat
+- ATM
-- Clienti
+- Customers